eli-b/cbs-f-cardinal/README.md

 4. Add random restart -- done with the random permutation of the orders of agents that plan paths at the root node.

-5. Add the improved version of rectangle reasoning
+5. Add Cardinal Rectangle Reasoning, Rectangle Reasoning and the improved version of Rectangle Reasoning with MDDs.